All Products

 Important

-Enabling and running the generated quality rules incurs charges.
-For more information about billing, see Billing of data quality instances.
+Enabling and running quality rules incurs charges.
+For more information, see Billing of data quality instances.

 Modify or delete rules from data standards

-• Change Column properties in the model.
-For example, change a Column Name, remove a Not Null requirement, or change the associated Standard Code.
+• Change a column property — for example, change a Column Name, remove a Not Null constraint, or update the Associated Standard Code.

-After modifying or deleting columns in the table model, you must click the image icon to republish the Table and apply your changes.
+After modifying columns in the table model, click the image icon to republish the table and apply your changes.